UbiKampus-ohtu/xr-demonstrator/README.md

 * Feture is peer reviewed
 * Feature doesn't produce build errors

-## User manual
+## Wiki - User manual, architecture, hints for future developers

-Instructions for using and installing the application for end user can be found [here](https://github.com/UbiKampus-ohtu/xr-demonstrator/wiki/User-manual) in the Wiki.
+Architecture descriptions and instructions for using and installing the application for end user can be found [here](https://github.com/UbiKampus-ohtu/xr-demonstrator/wiki/User-manual) in the Wiki.

 ## Demo video of the project